leroidubuffet/ABLExR_flask/README.md

 This data is used to generate `mean_dimensions.csv`, a set of values that represent the means of the values of the driver and the officer for every dimension.
 To calculate the means use `means_calculator.py`.

 The resulting file must be named `mean_dimensions.csv` and placed into /datasets.
 It will be used to plot an invisible line where the trainees responses (the black dots) are set.

+### Videos

+- Scene 3: linked at templates/video.html

+This file is a video rendering of the AV/AR scene 3 experience.

+- Hume: linked at templates/analysis.html

+This file is a screencast of hume.ai showing the evolution of the language dimensions when playing the uploaded file.

 ## Prerequisites